 How can I be a playwright RIGHT now?
 How can I, a person who longs for control, lean into messiness?
 How can I find joy in the MESS of emotions I’m feeling since just this morning?
 Can I create from a genuine place of joy in the midst of this confusion, grief, guilt, rage?
 Como se puede hacer amigxs?
 Cómo podemos mostrar solidaridad verdadera con el arte hoy?
 Hoy digo, hoy.
 Quiero que todxs que me conozcan sepan que juntxs tenemos la responsabilidad to hold each other.
 To center Black and indigenous voices.
 Pa enfocar en las voces Negras e indígenas.
 To celebrate one another.
 To sweat and cry for each other.
 To SHUT the fuck up sometimes?
 To scream louder than ever sometimes?
 How can we create from a place of joy right now?
 What about hope?
 Y la esperanza, que?
 I am spilling my questions left and right, they’re overflowing from my eyes and my fingernails and my pores and I see them in you too friend.
 I am grateful for you, me siento tan agradecida.
 This story circle is for my queer Black and brown artist family.
-DATE TBD

 Johanna Keller Flores is a Peruana American playwright and theatre artist who’s out here trying to tell stories close to her heart for her queer brown familia.
 She's from St. Paul, Minnesota with a second home in Chimbote, Peru.
 She has had the sincerest pleasure of creating in her Twin Cities home the last two years; stage managing with Pangea World Theatre, writing and performing with Revolutionary Jetpacks, performing with Lightning Rod at Pillsbury House Theatre, writing, directing, and performing with 20% Theatre, performing with Good Night at the Southern Theatre, writing and directing with Gadfly Theatre, and directing and conspiring with Alliance for Latinx Minnesota Artists.
 Te mando muchisimo amor, ya?

-where will the blk people be? we will be everywhere
+/where will the blk women be? everywhere

 This moment is an interrogation of the worn-out litany "It happened, it's finished – get over it."
 The breaking and the weeping, the marching and the destruction, the organizing and the advocacy, the anger and the fire tells us that that dismissive litany no longer stands.
 Oya, the orisa of death and rebirth, of transformation is speaking – she says, "You can't go around me on this one."
 Miré's Story Circles will be pulled from community conversations she is presently engaged in already with artists, politicians, community activists and cultural workers who are working the transformations/outcomes of the once and future Lake Street.
 Those began on Saturday, June 27th and will continue until the end of July.
 They will be recorded and/or collected via notes by Miré with participants’ permission.